Osteoarthritis of the hip (coxarthrosis) - everything you need to know

 • Biological therapies: Use of stem cells for cartilage regeneration.

-• Advanced implants: Tailor-made prostheses for better adaptation to individual anatomy.
+• Advanced implants: Custom-made prostheses for better adaptation to individual anatomy.

 • Digitalization: Applications and wearables to improve therapy monitoring and adjustment.

-• Minimally invasive surgical techniques: gentler procedures with shorter recovery times and lower risk of complications.
+• Minimally invasive surgical techniques: Gentler procedures with shorter recovery times and a lower risk of complications.

-How long does a hip prosthesis last for osteoarthritis?
+How long does a hip replacement last in cases of osteoarthritis?

-The lifespan of a hip prosthesis used to be typically 15 to 20 years.
-Today you can safely assume 20-30 years.
-This period may be shortened in younger patients or with vigorous physical activity.
-However, thanks to modern materials and techniques, prostheses with longer durability are also on the market.
-Regular follow-up examinations are crucial to detect possible complications early.
+The lifespan of a hip replacement used to be typically 15 to 20 years.
+Today, a lifespan of 20 to 30 years is more realistic.
+This period can be shorter in younger patients or those with strenuous physical activity.
+However, thanks to modern materials and techniques, prostheses with longer lifespans are also available.
+Regular follow-up examinations are crucial for the early detection of any potential complications.

 What alternatives are there to surgery for osteoarthritis?

-In addition to surgical care, the following options are available:
+In addition to surgical treatment, the following options are available:

 • Injections of hyaluronic acid or platelet-rich plasma (PRP).